For this Mexican-style street corn, sweet corn is grilled, slathered with lime mayonnaise, and sprinkled with cheese, cilantro, and hot sauce.

 - 1/4 cup crumbled cotija or feta cheese

 - Mexican-style hot sauce, such as Cholula or Tapatío, for serving

 - Make the lime mayo

-- 1. In a medium bowl, whisk together the mayonnaise, lime zest, and lime juice.
-Season the lime mayo with salt and pepper.
-You can refrigerate the lime mayo in an airtight container for up to 3 days.
+- 1. In a bowl, whisk together the mayonnaise, lime zest, and lime juice and season with salt and pepper.
+(You can cover and refrigerate the lime mayo for up to 3 days.)

 - Make the street corn

 - 3. To husk the corn: Boiling Method: Bring a large pot of salted water to a boil.
 Add the corn, still in their husks, and cook until just tender when pinched with tongs, 5 to 8 minutes.
 If the corn is bobbing up out of the water, place a heatproof plate on top to keep them submerged.
 Using tongs, transfer the corn to a platter and let cool slightly, about 5 minutes, then pull back the husks and remove the silk.
 Tie the husks together with kitchen string to create a handle to use when eating.

 Microwave Method: Microwave the corn in their husks for a couple of minutes.
 Using tongs, transfer the corn to a platter and let cool slightly, about 5 minutes, then pull back the husks and remove the silk.
 Tie the husks together with kitchen string to create a handle to use when eating.